Spouse Won’t Sign Divorce Papers in Texas? Here’s What to Do

 Once you file your petition with the court to begin your divorce, you will need to serve your spouse with a copy.
 If your spouse ignores the petition and does not respond, your spouse will “default.”

-You can proceed to file an affidavit with the court proving you served your spouse and they failed to respond.
+You can proceed to file an affidavit—a legal document you swear to—with the court proving you served your spouse and they failed to respond.
 Once this is presented to a judge, they can make decisions on essential divorce details without your spouse, including child support and alimony.

 Common Reasons a Spouse Won’t Sign Divorce Papers

 Spouses refusing to sign divorce papers is very common.
 In many instances, spouses believe not signing the papers will affect the divorce.
-In reality, a divorce can still be finalized without cooperation from the other spouse.
+In reality, a divorce can still be finalized without their cooperation.

 The Spouse Is in Denial